yosriady/sheethub/README.md

 ## Subdomain Configuration

-Since SheetHub uses subdomains extensively for user profile pages (at `username.sheethub.co`), you won't be able to use `localhost` for local development.
+Since SheetHub uses subdomains extensively for user profile pages (such as `edwinsungmusic.sheethub.co`), you won't be able to use `localhost` for local development.
 Instead, you must use `lvh.me`.
 Read [this](https://reinteractive.net/posts/199-developing-and-testing-rails-applications-with-subdomains) for more details.

 ## Contributing